nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 # AI Commit Annotations

-SmartGit's AI Annotation feature is a flexible feature which instructs SmartGit to run custom AI actions, either interactively, or in the background, using one or more selected diffs in the commit history as input.
+SmartGit's AI Annotations instruct SmartGit to run custom AI actions, either interactively, or in the background, using one or more selected diffs in the commit history as input.

+The output of the AI generated annotations can either be displayed interactively on the UI, or appended to the relevant commit(s) using [SmartGit's Notes](Notes.md) capabilities.

 Some examples of what AI Commit Annotations can do:
 - Describe the contents of a diff, e.g. latest commit on a branch, or the diff between 2 commits.